Rogdham/pyzstd/index.rst

         ``0`` means default, which is dynamically determined based on compression parameters.

-        Job size must be a minimum of overlap size, or 1 MB, whichever is largest.
+        Job size must be a minimum of overlap size (specified by :py:attr:`CParameter.overlapLog`), or 1 MiB, whichever is largest.

         The minimum size is automatically and transparently enforced.